- Hi, I am Anant Ladha, a Chartered Accountant, a Certified Financial Planner, and a Certified Financial Analyst.

 I have a strict policy wherein I never encourage CA articles to open a trading account.
 I feel that once an article starts investing in the share market, his focus shifts from studying to making money!

 Every CA student has to be good at investing his own funds but first, he needs to make sure that he clears his CA exams in one go.
-Investing is important but not important as your career.
+Investing is important but not as important as your career.

 If they have some savings, they can invest in mutual funds or FDs.
-It actually doesn’t matter at that point in time.
-What matters most is your studies and focusing on becoming a Chartered Accountant.

 - Always remember to keep your long-term funds and short-term funds separate.